 Several medications may cause a reduction in the functionality of the tear ducts and lead to dry eyes.
 These include:

 - Lortab (acetaminophen and hydrocodone)

 - Ibuprofen (Advil)

-- Pregnancy - Blurred vision, itchiness, burning, or discomfort when wearing contact lenses, as well as sensitivity to light may occur during the early stages of pregnancy, when hormones are most active.
-These hormones may also adversely impact meibomian glands, located within the upper and lower eyelid margins.
+- Pregnancy – Blurred vision, itchiness, burning, or discomfort when wearing contact lenses, as well as sensitivity to light may occur during the early stages of pregnancy, when hormones are most active.
+These hormones have also been shown to adversely impact meibomian glands, located within the upper and lower eyelid margins.

-Healthy glands secrete oil to prevent tear film evaporation.
-However, malfunctioning meibomian glands may cause your tears to evaporate more quickly, resulting in unstable tear film and dry eye.
-The condition can last throughout the pregnancy, during postpartum recovery, and even throughout the breastfeeding phase.
+Healthy glands secrete oil in the tears to prevent tear film evaporation.
+However, when affected, the meibomian glands cause your tears to evaporate more quickly, resulting in unstable tear film and dry eye.
+The condition can last throughout the pregnancy, during postpartum recovery, and even through the breastfeeding phase.

 - Birth control – The pill, hormonal patches, vaginal rings or IUDs may cause similar hormonal changes as those found during pregnancy, thus resulting in decreased tear production.
 Producing fewer tears increases the likelihood of developing dry eyes.

 - Menopause – When undergoing menopause, the body produces less progesterone, estrogen, and androgens.
 The latest research indicates that androgens directly affect the delicate balance of tear production, meaning that fewer androgens will result in fewer tears.

 Managing dry eye syndrome in menopausal women requires a customized treatment plan.
 Contact us today to book an appointment with out optometric team, who will provide you with the most effective treatment for your specific case of dry eye.